calvinlfer/etl-workflow/src/main/tut/Examples.md

 ## Linear Pipelines ##

-Here is an example of how to create a simple Extract-Load pipeline where data flows from an Extract source to a Load sink.
+Here is an example of how to create a simple Extract-Transform-Load pipeline where data flows from an `Extract` source through to a set of `Transforme`rs that operate on the data and then to a `Load` sink thereby creating an `ETLPipeline` which can be run to begin the workflow.

 ```tut
 import com.experiments.etl._